IBAC Join Our Team Payments About Us Home

 Be ready for the worst

-The above strategies will hopefully prevent flooding, but in case they don’t, make sure you’re prepared for the worst.
+The above strategies will hopefully help with basement flood prevention, but in case they don’t, make sure you’re prepared for the worst.
 Get valuable items out of your basement and make sure that basement drains are unobstructed.
 Also, make sure you are checking your basement for signs of moisture or flooding a few times a day—especially on heavy melt days.
 You want to be able to spring into action if something goes wrong.

 It’s a joyful day when the spring melt finally arrives, but it can also be a hazardous one.
 By following the tips listed above, you should be able to avoid the threats of the spring melt and get beyond them to enjoy a brighter, warmer season.
 Good luck!